Biltmore Estate's Secret Passages

 With 35 bedrooms, 43 bathrooms, 65 fireplaces, and nearly 180,000 square feet, the enormous Biltmore Estate has plenty of places to hide.

-George Washington Vanderbilt III’s late Gilded Age mansion was designed with unbelievable opulence and grandeur.
-It was also designed with several concealed doors, hidden passageways, and secret rooms, which blend in seamlessly with the decor so that they are not noticeable to the untrained eye.
+The Biltmore Estate was built as the ultimate indulgence of George Washington Vanderbilt II, a descendant of Cornelius “The Commodore” Vanderbilt, the builder of Grand Central Terminal in New York City and a pioneer of the Gilded Age in America.
+It was designed with several concealed doors, hidden passageways, and secret rooms, which blend in seamlessly with the decor so that they are not noticeable to the untrained eye.

 The estate’s massive library, apart from being a bibliophile’s dream, also houses a secret passageway that leads to the guest bedrooms.
 A balcony wraps around the second story of the library, and on it are two doors to the hidden hall.
 The library also hides a tiny room known as the “Den.”
 The easily missed door is obscured by a carving of St. Peter the Martyr.
 It leads to a mysterious room that may have been used as a quiet place to read and write, a special little oasis within the giant home.